-What’s contributing to the rise in sexually transmitted diseases?
+What’s contributing to the rise in sexually transmitted infections?

-The CDC cites that pre-pandemic reductions in STD screening, treatment, prevention and partner services contributed to the increase in the statistics.
-However, since the beginning of the pandemic, more STD program staff have been put into place at state and local levels to help combat the growing case numbers.
+The CDC cites that pre-pandemic reductions in STI screening, treatment, prevention and partner services contributed to the increase in the statistics.
+However, since the beginning of the pandemic, more STI program staff have been put into place at state and local levels to help combat the growing case numbers.

 What are the concerns about antibiotic-resistant gonorrhea?